-The University Outreach program aims to increase visibility of and interest in careers in scholarly publishing for students about to enter the workforce, as well as introduce them to the networks and educational opportunities SSP can provide.
-The ECSC has developed a toolkit for SSP members to utilize when visiting college campuses, attending career fairs, or during other such speaking engagements that involve students.
+The University Outreach program aims to increase the visibility of and interest in careers in scholarly publishing for students about to enter the workforce, as well as introduce them to the networks and educational opportunities SSP can provide.

 - SSP: The Next Generation